 In NSW, the management of contaminated land is shared by the Environmental Protection Authority (EPA), the Department of Planning and Infrastructure and planning consent authorities (usually local councils).

-Under the Contaminated Land Management Act 1997, the EPA regulates contaminated sites where the contamination is significant enough to warrant regulation.
+Contaminated Land Management Act 1997, the EPA regulates contaminated sites where the contamination is significant enough to warrant regulation.

 Contaminated sites that are not regulated by the EPA are managed by local councils through land use planning processes.
 The planning and development control process under the Department of Planning and Infrastructure (DoP) aims to ensure that land is not put to inappropriate use due to contamination issues.